 The following contracts and also documents for inspection referred to hereunder, may be inspected at the registered office of the company at Ahmedabad from 11.00 am to 1.00 pm from the date of this Information Memorandum until the date of closure of this Issue.

 MATERIAL CONTRACTS

-- 1. Agreement between UTI Bank and Dr. P. J. Nayak regarding terms of re-appointment of Dr. Nayak as Chairman and Managing Director of the Bank - 2.
-Agreement between UTI Bank and Mr. S. Charterjee regarding terms of appointed as a full-time Executive Director of the Bank. - 3.
-Letter from Karvy Computershare Private Limited giving their consent to act as Registrar - 4.
+- 1. Letter from Karvy Computershare Private Limited giving their consent to act as Registrar - 2.
 Letter from Trustees giving their consent to act as Trustees to the issue.

 DOCUMENTS